KLӦCKNER PENTAPLAST AND IK WORKING GROUP CLOSE THE RECYCLING LOOP WITH SUCCESSFUL PILOT ON PLASTIC RIGID FOOD TRAYS

 In cooperation with a manufacturer of optical sorting facilities, members of the IK Working Group leased a sorting line.
 Clear mono-PET trays were first extracted from 30 tonnes of mixed PET fraction.
 They were subsequently ground up by a German based PET recycling company Multipet, then washed and converted into recycled PET (rPET) flakes.
 Finally, kp processed the rPET flakes into rPET film, and converted the film into new trays.

-Everyday Needs, kp is a global leader in rigid and flexible packaging,
+Protection of Everyday Needs, kp is a global leader in rigid and flexible packaging, and specialty film

-specialty film solutions, serving the pharmaceutical, medical device,
+solutions, serving the pharmaceutical, medical device, protein markets, amongst

-plays an integral role in the customer value chain by safeguarding
+and services, kp plays an integral role in the customer value chain by

-product integrity, assuring safety and consumer health, improving
+safeguarding product integrity, protecting brand reputation and improving

 Group Director, Global Communications